 Once you’ve selected the card you want to send, make sure you add a personal note to your friend in the text bar at the bottom of the screen.

+Once you’ve written your message, you’re ready to send!
 It’s as simple as that.
 You’re continuing the long tradition of Christmas cards and teaching some new vocabulary in the process!